News and Events

 Thank you to Williston SBDC, Bank of North Dakota, and Williston Economic Development for sharing some pics of the presentation given by BND about new programs and upcoming efforts!
 ND SBDC looks forward to continuing to work with all our partners in helping North Dakotans to start, manage and grow their small businesses!

 OSBDC / SBA VISITS NORTH DAKOTA!!

-We are so fortunate to have Lisa Younger, SBA Program Manager, here visiting our great state, and taking the time to visit many of our ND SBDC offices.
+We were so fortunate to have Lisa Younger, SBA Program Manager, here visiting our great state, and taking the time to visit many of our ND SBDC offices.
 Lisa will also be attending our 3rd Annual Stakeholder's Summit meeting this week in Bismarck!
-On Monday, Lisa had a chance to visit the SBA ND District Office and staff in Fargo (pictured below L-R: Deb Kantrud, LRS; Sheri Weston, PAS; David Martin, ND SBDC State Director; Sherri Komrosky, BOS; Lisa Younger; Alan Haut, DDD).
+On her first day here, Lisa had a chance to visit the SBA ND District Office and staff in Fargo (pictured below L-R: Deb Kantrud, LRS; Sheri Weston, PAS; David Martin, ND SBDC State Director; Sherri Komrosky, BOS; Lisa Younger; Alan Haut, DDD).